 10.0.0.2 /login.html

-Why It Matters: This workflow helps identify which clients (IP addresses) are accessing specific resources (URLs) in real time.
+Why It Matters: This workflow helps identify which clients (IP addresses) access specific resources (URLs) in real time.
 For example:

 - Detecting unusual traffic patterns or spikes in requests for specific endpoints.